Turkey became a Party to the WHO Framework Convention on Tobacco Control on March 31, 2005.

-Smoked tobacco products must have a composite warning, which includes both full-color pictorial warnings and texts, occupying no less than 65 percent of the front and back surface areas.
+Smoked tobacco products must display rotating combined health warnings, which includes a full-color picture, text, and quitline information, occupying no less than 85 percent of the front and back surface areas.
 There are no smokeless products currently licensed for sale in Turkey.
 Misleading packaging and labeling, including terms such as “light” and “low tar” is prohibited.
-Plain packaging and larger health warnings will be required at the manufacturer level beginning December 5, 2019 and at the retailer level beginning January 5, 2020.
+Plain packaging is required at the manufacturer level as of December 5, 2019 and at the retailer level as of January 5, 2020.